 If we do not know what resources we have then how can we manage it effectively and efficiently?

 Using the GDRMS we need to find out what our individuals and communities need – what are their resource deficits.
-We will also want to classify the severity of those deficits too, so we know what communities are suffering the most so we can target them first.
+We will also want to classify the severity of those deficits and surpluses too, so we know what communities are suffering the most so we can target them first.

 If we do not know what is needed then how can we provide it?